Are you a bit random with your organic purchases?

-A comment voiced at times during health talks (when I encourage parents to consider organic produce) is, “But organic foods are so much more expensive then regular fruit and vegetables.”
+A comment voiced at times during health talks when I encourage parents to consider organic produce is, “But organic foods are so much more expensive than regular fruit and vegetables.”

 That’s a genuine concern for many parents, and with this post I’d like to discuss how to make purchasing organic fruit and vegetables cheaper and what are the ‘real’ benefits of prioritising organic food for our health.

 Getting Clear on the Benefits of Eating Organic Foods

 Another statement people may make is, “I read that organic fruit and vegetables aren’t actually that much better for us, so why would we pay more for them?”

 Some studies have indeed claimed that organic produce does not have more health benefits then generic fruit and vegetables—but these same studies have been found to be extremely flawed.1 I love to read research almost as much as I love to try and decipher who has paid for and promoted the research.
 In 1997, sales of organic foods were worth $3.6 billion in the USA; this has risen to more than $26 billion in 2010.2 You don’t have to be the sharpest tool in the toolbox to appreciate that this means commercial farmers and co-ops have taken a hit in the last ten years and big investors will pay for research that supports their share of the market.